Hi everyone, Joost here. I'm writing this post to address some problems that have been worrying me lately. Specifically, these problems:

 I don't want to spoil the book, but it didn't provide any straightforward answers on how to address that problem.
 It turns out that the vast majority of open source maintainers are in the same boat.
 Most projects are run by either a single person, or a handful of people.

 There's nothing wrong with that.
 But it does put a firm upper limit on how much projects like FreeSewing can accomplish.

 I worry that I have been neglecting the communal aspects of FreeSewing, there are no comments or social aspects on the site.
 I've always felt it was a fool's errand to try to corral people onto your own website.
 Better to let them have discussions on the platforms of their choice.

 For the sewing community, the platform of choice is often Instagram.
-Since I have left Instagram year ago, I feel like I’m getting further away from the sewing community.
+Since I have left Instagram a year ago, I feel like I'm getting further away from the sewing community.

 My reasons for leaving are as valid today as they were back then, but I wish I could connect with the sewing community in a way that works for me.

 My insecurity stems from my environment.
 I am a white, middle-aged, cis-gender man who was born and raised in a country with a history drenched in the blood of people of color (that country is Belgium).
 To this day, casual racism permeates all aspects of the society I live in.

 A welcoming and diverse community is a sine qua non for me.
 But I feel ill-equipped to figure out how to create one on FreeSewing.